ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/appendices/DataExtraction.md

 [![DMI Logo](/img/DMI_Logo.png)](https://dminc.com/)

+_If you are interested in engaging the services of DMI, please contact me at [bkimmel@dminc.com](mailto:bkimmel@dminc.com)._

 #Data Extraction
 ---
-We've already covered the basics of data extraction in the [tutorial](/docs/visualizing/1-ExtractingYourData.md), but only for the `categorical` mapping.
+We've already covered the basics of data extraction in the [tutorial](../visualizing/1-ExtractingYourData.md), but only for the `categorical` mapping.
 In this appendix, we will cover extracting data from `single`, `table`, and `matrix` mappings.

 ##Single Mapping
 ---